MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-process.md

 ## Auhentication protocols

-The authentications protocols depend Sharepoint version you are using
+The authentication protocols depend on which version of SharePoint you are using.

  - For Sharepoint Server 2019, uses NTLM.
  - For Sharepoint Online, uses fed auth.